AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 curvature of the surface (waves) fluctuates strongly, in

-of the surface fluctuates - drops separate, foam bubbles are
+structure of the surface fluctuates - drops separate, foam bubbles are formed

 Fig.B.7.
 The analogy between the geometric-topological structure

-of spacetime and the structure of the ocean surface .
+of spacetime and the structure of the sea surface .

-from a height of several kilometers, the sea level appears to be
+a height of several kilometers, the sea level appears to be an

-of several tens of meters, the surface appears wavy, but
+several tens of meters, the surface appears wavy, but otherwise

-be seen from the immediate vicinity that not only the curvature
+seen from the immediate vicinity that not only the curvature of

-of the surface, but also its topological structure (bubbles,
+the surface, but also its topological structure (bubbles, drops)

 Similarly, in our